 The Taniwha Group

-Our teachers Rosie and Jess provide an engaging and interesting environment where children can develop skills and competencies that they will need for primary school.
+Tamariki are encouraged to develop skills and competencies that they will need for primary school.
 These include being able to make and maintain friendships, being able to look after themselves and their belongings, being eager and willing to learn and challenge themselves, and being able to communicate their thoughts and feelings.
 Teachers encourage children to explore their interests and then support the children to develop further understanding.
 There are numerous daily opportunities for children to develop and extend their pre-primary literacy and numeracy skills and understandings, which are woven throughout the programme.

 The Kea Group